-The MIT Press Grant Program for Diverse Voices supports new work by authors who bring excluded and chronically underrepresented perspectives to the fields in which the Press publishes across the arts, humanities, and sciences.
+The MIT Press Grant Program for Diverse Voices supports new work by authors who bring excluded and chronically underrepresented perspectives to the fields in which the Press publishes across the sciences, arts, and humanities.

 A: Grants will be awarded to authors who are underrepresented in their field worldwide.
-Both current and prospective authors with strong proposals for a book-length work who have significant personal experience or engagement with communities that are underrepresented in scholarly publishing are encouraged to apply.
+Both current and prospective authors with strong proposals for a book-length work who have significant personal experience or engagement with communities that are underrepresented in scholarly publishing are encouraged to contact the MIT Press acquisitions editor in the field in which the author publishes to discuss their work.

 Q: What do grants support?

-A: Grants may support a variety of needs.
+A: Grants are paid directly to authors and may support a variety of needs.
 Applicants will be asked to describe their need; our goal is to provide the support authors require to create their work.
-For example, funds might support research travel, copyright permission fees, parental/family care, or developmental editing.
+For example, funds might support research travel, copyright permission fees, parental/family care, developmental editing, and other costs associated with the research and writing process.

-A: Grant applications are accepted on a rolling basis and will be evaluated twice a year, in the spring and the fall.
-We will also consider time-sensitive applications as needed.
+A: No. Grant applications are accepted on a rolling basis and will be evaluated twice a year, in the spring and the fall.
+We will also consider time-sensitive applications when needed.

 Q: Who makes the grant awards?

 A: Grant winners are selected by the Grant Program for Diverse Voices Committee.
-The inaugural Committee is composed of: Amy Brand, director and publisher, the MIT Press; Gabriela Bueno Gibbs, assistant acquisitions editor, the MIT Press; Rockelle Henderson, president and chief executive officer, Rock Inked; Victoria Hindley, acquisitions editor, the MIT Press; Gita Manaktala, editorial director, the MIT Press; Robert Prior, executive editor, the MIT Press; Noah Springer, associate acquisitions editor, the MIT Press; Kate Silverman Wilson, community and resource development associate, the MIT Press.
+The Committee is composed of: Amy Brand, director and publisher, the MIT Press; Gabriela Bueno Gibbs, assistant acquisitions editor, the MIT Press; Rockelle Henderson, president and chief executive officer, Rock Inked; Victoria Hindley, acquisitions editor, the MIT Press; Gita Manaktala, editorial director, the MIT Press; Robert Prior, executive editor, the MIT Press; Noah Springer, associate acquisitions editor, the MIT Press.

 The Grant Program is supported by the Press’s Fund for Diverse Voices, a gift fund that helps grow the publication of new books by underrepresented groups at the MIT Press.